Every cup of Nespresso coffee will be carbon neutral by 2022

 Nespresso will achieve carbon neutrality through the following initiatives: the reduction of carbon emission; the planting of trees in and around coffee farms where Nespresso sources its coffee (insetting); and through support and investment in high quality offsetting projects.

-- Carbon emission reduction: A crucial element of Nespresso's vision is to decarbonize its value chain.
-These immediate initiatives include:
+1. Carbon emission reduction: A crucial element of Nespresso's vision is to decarbonize its value chain.
+Immediate initiatives include:

 - Sustainable energy usage within Nespresso's operations: Driving towards 100% renewable energy in all Nespresso boutiques and increasing the use of biogas within the manufacturing process.

-- Expanded circularity of Nespresso products and packaging: Increasing the use of recycled plastic within Nespresso machines, as well as of recycled and low carbon virgin aluminum within coffee capsules.
+- Expanded circularity of Nespresso products and packaging: Increasing the use of recycled plastic within Nespresso machines, as well as of recycled and low carbon virgin aluminium within coffee capsules.

 This carbon neutral commitment is part of a broader sustainability ambition that will be further communicated later this year: to preserve exceptional coffees, build a resilient and regenerative coffee agriculture system, drive sustainable livelihoods for farmers and build a circular business.